FCMHUB/bloc_generator/flutter_bloc_generator/README.md

 ## Example

-A more extensive example can be found in the root [example/](https://github.com/CallumIddon/flutter_bloc_generator/tree/master/example) directory.
+An extensive example can be found in the root [example/](https://github.com/CallumIddon/flutter_bloc_generator/tree/master/example) directory.